microsoft/vscode-dev-containers/README.md

 ## Contents

-- `containers` - Contains reusable dev container definitions.
+- [`containers`](containers) - Contains reusable dev container definitions.
+- [`script-library`](script-library) - Includes scripts used in this repository to install things.
+Useful for your own Dockerfiles as well.
+- [`repository-containers`](repository-containers) - Dev container definitions for working public source code repositories.
-- `container-templates` - Contains templates for creating your own container definitions or to [contribute back](CONTRIBUTING.md#contributing-dev-container-definitions).
+- [`container-templates`](container-templates) - Contains templates for creating your own container definitions or to [contribute back](CONTRIBUTING.md#contributing-dev-container-definitions).
-- `repository-containers` - Dev container definitions for working public source code repositories.

 ## Common Questions